 Why They Are Pests

 Bats normally live in trees and caves.
-But, humans continue to enlarge our habitat into theirs, causing bats to shed more and more suitable shelters.
+But, humans continue to grow our habitat into theirs, causing bats to lose more and more suitable shelters.
 To survive, bats in human populated regions seek shelter in quiet eaves and ceiling spaces where they can hide and sleep during the day.
-Many people find twisted bats in close quarters to be terrifying, and based on how many bats take up home on your space, you might locate an impressive jumble of bat urine and droppings have accompanied your bat residents, which is never pleasant.
+Many people find bats in close quarters to be terrifying, and based on how many bats take up residents in your space, you might find an impressive pile of bat urine and droppings have accompanied your bat residents, which is never pleasant.

 Are They Dangerous?